HeroicFelon/dbproj/implementation-plan.markdown

 - **Task**: Schedule fetching tasks to run daily.
 - **Implementation**:
-  - Use Python’s `schedule` library to run the scraper, RSS parser, and API fetcher periodically.
+  - Use Python’s `schedule` library to run the crawl4ai spider, RSS parser, and API fetcher periodically.
   - Ensure compatibility with all sources.
 - **Test**:
   - Set up a daily schedule.